 Marketing is crucial to home business success.
 It requires identifying your product or service’s uniqueness, how it helps others, and the groups of people most likely to buy.
 Once you know all that, you need to use marketing strategies to get your message to your market.
 Here are some of most effective and low-cost marketing tactics:

-3) Press releases.
 Post them online to improve search engine ranking and send them to your local media outlets.
 Also, take advantage of the free HARO report, that provides information about media sources looking for experts to use in their stories.
 Make a point to find at least one thing to pitch media about your business.
 Remember though, your pitch isn’t an ad.
 You’re goal is to provide a news story for which you and your business would be ideal experts.

 With Google’s update that penalizes websites for questionable links, many have turned away from article marketing.
 While article marketing (or guest blogging) may not offer the SEO benefits it once did, it is a still a good way to get your business in front of other people for free.
 Website owners and bloggers will happily post a quality article for free because they need content.
 In return, you article has information about your business with a link back to your website.
 Further, many websites pay for articles, so it can become another source of income.

 Many blogs and websites offer affordable advertising.
 Just make sure the site targets the market you want to reach.
 Other options include Facebook ads, which are ideal because you can narrowly target your market for maximum results.

 Search engines love blogs because content is updated frequently.
 Blogs help you stay in touch with your market and set you up as an expert in your industry.
 Successful blogging, like all other forms of marketing, focus on providing information, entertainment, and other content their target market wants to read.

-Email lists are the bread and butter of many businesses.
+Email lists are the bread and butter of most online businesses.
 Offer something free to entice people to join your list.
 Email them tips and information related to your business to build rapport.
 Keep direct pitches for customers at a minimum, and when you do send special offers, make sure it’s something that would benefit your email list.

-10) Hold an event such as a grand opening, expo or sale.
-Events are a great way to jump start your business.
+10) Hold an event such as a grand opening, expo or sale

 The options for marketing are endless.
 To make sure your marketing messages resonate with your potential clients and customers, consider getting books on copywriting, marketing and publicity to create a marketing plan that works for you.

 Leslie Truex is an ideaphoric writer, speaker, entrepreneur, social worker and mom trying to do it all from the comfort of her home.
 Since 1998, she's been helping others create careers they love by providing work-at-home information and resources through Work-At-Home Success.